harrysolovay/rescripts/README.md

 Rescripts exposes three main configurable processes of CRA:

 1. **Webpack** is responsible for both development and production builds.
 This is likely where the bulk of your rescripting will go.
-2. **Development server**––you'll want to configure `devServer` if you need to make use of proxying or are working with APIs that request assets of your site.
+2. **Development server**––you'll want to configure `devServer` if you need to make use of proxying or are working with APIs that request assets of your site in development.
 3. **Jest** is for testing your application.
 Be weary... it can be volatile.
 If you look at [the testing script](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/scripts/test.js) in `react-scripts`, you'll find comments about plans for a more stable replacement.
 Until then, Jest usage might require some keyboard blood & tears.
 Please file issues!

 ### Configuration